Nutaboy/portfolio/content/post/trainee-diary/index.md

 - The **highlight_languages** is were you can define which languages are marked and highlighted according to the language they belong to.
 I used this featured a lot in this post thats all these tiny code sektion that i made for you.
 {{< figure src="1-params.jpg" caption="Example code section with language bash" numbered="true" >}}
-- With the **diagram** option I enable you to use mermaid diagrams it is kind of a markup language which is generating diagrams.
+- With the **diagram** option I enable you to use mermaid diagrams it is kind of a markdown language which is generating diagrams.
 - **show_related** defines which kind of recommendations you get in the footer of a post.
 Because we disabled some of these feature we also disable them in the recommendation.
 - With the **gravatar** option we enable you to use the profile picture of gravatar.